FurryGhoul/Wrath-Engine/README.md

 This section allows the user to activate/desactivate the windows displayed on screen.
 The windows can be moved freely arround and organized as the user rathers using docking.

+# Scene

+There is a fully implemented mouse picking, so the users can select any game object in the scene, but their is no guizmo implemented.

+# Not Done

+There are no resources implemented, the load functions aren't working henceworth they are disabled, there is no play, pause or stop button and you can't change the mesh or material of any game objects.

 ## License